Loudoun Castle: History

 The present castle was built for Flora, adjoining the 17th-century extension, and the 15th-century keep.
 The plans of Loudoun Castle were drawn up in 1805 by the architect Archibald Elliot.
 One estimate suggests that the "improvements" to Loudoun Castle between 1804 and 1811 cost over £100,000 – over £3,500,000 in today's money.
 The massive structure, known as The Windsor of Scotland, had over 90 apartments, and was dominated by the main tower in the rear of the building.
 The regal library on the south front, measured 100 feet in length and contained upwards of 11,000 volumes.
 Archibald Elliot's plans included a large banqueting hall on the north front, but this was not built through lack of money.

 The plantations around the castle comprise a great variety of trees, many of them of very stately appearance and brought from America by John Campbell, 4th Earl of Loudoun, who was governor of Virginia in 1756 and who during his military services in various parts of the world sent home every kind of valuable tree he met with.
 He also formed an extensive collection of willows selected from England, Ireland and Holland.

 Janet Little (1759 to 1813), author of The Poetical Works of Janet Little, The Scotch Milkmaid worked at Loudoun Castle and was buried at Loudoun Kirk.

 A 300-pound stone from Loudoun Castle in Scotland was presented to Loudoun County, Virginia by the Countess of Loudoun and the Queen's representative, the Rouge Dragon, in a special ceremony.
 In 2015, during the 15th Earl's inaugural trip, he visited Loudoun County and posed for photos with Loudoun County Board of Supervisors Chairman Scott York.

+Fire

+On 1 December 1941, the Loudon family comprising Lady Loudoun, her daughters and infant granddaughter Sheena, were sleeping in their rooms under the first floor library.
+Heating was by coal and log fires and it is thought that burning resin came back down the library chimney and set the wooden floor alight.
+The resulting fire destroyed the building, except for the stone walls.